 Google displays local packs slightly differently depending on the nature of the query and business type.

 One Box (when Google feels confident enough to show one business that satisfies the user's query):

-Google My Business provides highly visible business branding directly in search results with a knowledge panel.
-Google is also increasing options for users to interact with the businesses directly from search results via your Google My Business page with the following options:
+Google Business Profile provides highly visible business branding directly in search results with a knowledge panel.
+Google is also increasing options for users to interact with the businesses directly from search results via your Google Business Profile with the following options:

 - Booking Appointments

 Without a GBP, you may miss half of your opportunities in a local search result and the local pack.

 A Google Business Profile is one of the most important tools that any business has at its disposal.

 Google Business Profile Ranking Factors

 Naturally, Google does not exactly share the exact ranking factors, but they do provide some basic information here.

 - Relevance: “Relevance refers to how well someone searches are matching with a local listing.
 Adding complete and detailed business information can help Google better understand your business and match your listing to relevant searches from customers.”